-The maximum contribution you can make to your Health Care Reimbursement Account in 2017 is $2,550.
+The maximum contribution you can make to your Health Care Reimbursement Account in 2019 is $2,650 (subject to IRS regulations).
 The minimum contribution is $130.
 Your contributions will be deducted pre-tax from your pay.
-However, if you enroll in the Duke Basic medical plan, the contribution made by Duke, which is described on page 8, is not included in this limit.
+However, if you enroll in the Duke Basic medical plan, the contribution made by Duke, which is described on page 6, is not included in this limit.

 Whose Health Care Expenses Can I Pay For?